ajiteshrana/simple-python-calculator/README.md

 # simple-python-calculator
-a basic calculator using python to perform addition , subtraction and divisionraction,multiplication and
+a basic calculator using python to perform addition , subtraction and divisionraction,multiplication and division